 La Leche League has a nationwide 24-hour helpline: 877-4LA-LECHE (1-877-452-5324)

 Even if you’re not a super organized person, and even if you’ve never used a chart in your life, this is the time to embrace charting.
 A tracking log can literally save your baby’s life.
 You should be charting wet diapers, dirty diapers, feedings and how long the baby ate (or attempted to) This will give you the first sign if there’s a problem.

-You can find charts all over Pinterest, or scribble your log out on notebook paper, just track your feedings!
+You can download this free breastfeeding log below, or scribble your log out on notebook paper – just track your feedings!
 Please.

 What’s your style?